opencolleges/oc-e2e-tests/README.md

 ## Steps to follow

 - ### Clone the repository
+	Clone the repository in location of your choice
   ```
   git clone git@github.com:Open-Colleges/OCA.git
   ```

-- ### Install node modules
+- ### Installing node modules
+	Switch to the root directory and install the dependencies
 	```
+	cd oc-e2e-tests/
 	npm install
 	```

 - ### Create an environment variable file
-	This creates an environment variable file named `cypress.env.json` that contains all the passwords to the users specified in [login_credentials.json](cypress/fixtures/login_credentials.json).
+	The following command creates an environment variable file named `cypress.env.json` (gitignored) that would contain the passwords to the users specified in [login_credentials.json](cypress/fixtures/login_credentials.json).
 Contact one of the developers if you do not have the password.
 	```
 	echo '{
 	"password_mich": "<password for the user Mich>"
 	}' > cypress.env.json
 	```